By Jodi Picoult

 The book tackles a sad reality in today’s society.
-About how violence has invaded areas considered off limits, a sanctuary for many.
+About how violence has invaded even areas considered off-limits, a sanctuary for many.

 There were times I did not want to put the book down.
 The few twists and turns were such that I needed to know what followed next.
 Now, not later.
 An issue is that I somewhere past the middle, I had gathered enough clues to guess how the story ends.

 The draw at continuing reading, then, is to find out if I was right.